Meningococcal Disease

 'Vasculitis' by James Heilman, MD is licensed under CC BY-SA 3.0.
 Image has been cropped.

-Most symptoms of meningococcal disease are non-specific, especially in young children, and often have a sudden onset (NSW Health 2020).
-The incubation period is between 1 to 10 days, with symptoms usually appearing 3 to 4 days after contracting the bacteria (Health.vic 2015).
+Most symptoms of meningococcal disease are non-specific, especially in young children, and often have a sudden onset (NSW Health 2024).
+The incubation period is between 1 and 10 days (VIC DoH 2025).

 The characteristic rash, which presents as petechiae (small red or purple spots) or purpura (resembles reddish-purple bruising), is a common symptom occurring in 50 to 75% of meningococcal septicaemia cases (Oakley 2014).
 It’s caused by bleeding under the skin and is one of the clearest and most important signs that a person has meningococcal disease and requires urgent treatment (Carter 2019).